 How Much is a Root Canal Cost With and Without Insurance

-The cost of a root canal treatment can vary widely depending on several factors, including the location of the dental practice, the tooth that needs the procedure, the complexity of the case, and whether you have dental insurance.
+The answer to the question “how much does a root canal cost” may vary depending on some factors, including the location of the dental practice, the tooth that needs the procedure, the complexity of the case, and whether you have dental insurance.

 On average the cost of a root canal treatment can range from $800 to $1,500 per tooth.